 Media Database allows you to find new media contacts from all over the world.
-If you are a trial user, you can test it for free in order to verify how many contacts are available in the application, their relevance to your project, and how easy it is to find them by topic or location.
+We have plenty of information about each contact, and you can use the information to find the right people.
+Below you'll be able to find details about how to find relevant contacts.
+If you are a trial user, you can test it for free to verify how many contacts are available in the app, their relevance to your project, and how easy it is to find them.

 Contacts found in Media Database can be added to your own media lists and then used for email distribution purposes.

 To have full access to Prowly’s Media Database, simply upgrade your pricing plan or chat with our team.

 Search for contacts in the Media Database

 If you don’t have any relevant media contacts yet, you can find them through Prowly’s Media Database - either by searching manually, or using contact recommendations based on the content of your press release.